 Make friends with kind and hospitable locals

-There is an old Armenian saying, ‘a guest is a gift from God.’
+There is an old Armenian saying, ‘a guest is a gift from God’.
 On any occasion of joy or happiness, Armenians are quick to set the table for relatives and friends.
 Armenians also warmly welcome foreigners and want to do everything to make them feel comfortable in their homeland.
-Many tourists who have visited various countries, point out that nowhere else have they seen such hospitality as in Armenia.
-Do not be surprised if during your travel in Armenia complete strangers invite you to their home and treat you to a variety of different goodies.
+Many tourists point out that nowhere else have they seen such hospitality as in Armenia.
+Do not be surprised if during your trip complete strangers invite you to their home and treat you to a variety of different goodies.
 And it is very likely that at the end of your journey you will make good Armenian friends who will be waiting for your return to their beloved homeland.